Hams and Monitoring Enthusiasts Needed

 by Joe Moell KØOV

 Volunteer ham radio operators and VHF monitoring enthusiasts are helping scientists track the movements of endangered critters.
 With your scanner or extended-range hand-held transceiver plus an outside antenna, you could join in and perhaps make valuable contributions.
-Read on for all the news of current and upcoming projects.
+Read on for all the news of past and upcoming projects.

 Biologists want to know about the effects of habitat, diet, dispersal, migration and predation on many species of concern.
 Radio tracking is an important tool for them.
 However, it's not easy for a few researchers to track the ones that move large distances, such as migratory birds.
 They sometimes use small aircraft to increase radio tracking range, but that's very expensive and requires consistent good weather.
 What they need is a large number of widely-spaced receiving stations, covering the entire possible migration area.
 That's not financially practical either, but there are many radio hobbyists scattered out there.
 Why not have them help?

-"Wildlife Preservation Canada, Dr. Ryan Norris at the University of Guelph, and Dr. Bridget Stutchbury at York University are collaborating on a project to radio-track migrating Loggerhead Shrikes from one of their breeding colonies in Ontario to their wintering grounds.
-The Loggerhead Shrike is a fascinating bird that, despite being a songbird, is also a bird of prey and often impales its prey on hawthorn spines, barbed wire fences, or other sharp objects.
+"The Loggerhead Shrike is a fascinating bird that, despite being a songbird, is also a bird of prey and often impales its prey on hawthorn spines, barbed wire fences, or other sharp objects.
 This bird, once common throughout Canadian grasslands, is now critically endangered and only a few dozen individuals remain in the wild.
 In 2001, Wildlife Preservation Canada began a captive breeding and release program in Ontario.
-In 2007, we are radio-tracking shrikes to monitor their survival and dispersal patterns and to identify migration routes and wintering grounds.
+Beginning in 2007, we have radio-tracked these shrikes to monitor their survival and dispersal patterns and to identify migration routes and wintering grounds.
 Although hundreds of birds have been successfully reared and released in Ontario, few have returned in consecutive years.
-Very little is known about these birds once they leave Ontario, and this research will allow us to better assess the success of the captive-breeding program and help to identify migration routes and wintering grounds.
+Very little is known about these birds once they leave Ontario, and this research will allow us to better assess the success of the captive-breeding program and help to identify migration routes and wintering grounds."

 More information on this and other projects will be posted on this Homing In site page as received.
 For e-mail notification of these updates, subscribe to the Biotrackers mailing list by sending e-mail to biotrackers-subscribe@yahoogroups.com.
 The subject line and text are ignored.
 To prevent spam, only subscribers may post and all new subscriptions must be approved by the List Moderator.

-Text copyright © 2007-2008 Joseph D. Moell.
+Text copyright © 2008 Joseph D. Moell.
 All rights reserved.

 In the photo: Loggerhead Shrike by Alec Monro